Entity Framework Extensions Batch SaveChanges

 What is the difference between BatchSaveChanges and BulkSaveChanges?

-For a few hundreds of entities or less, the BatchSaveChanges offers better performance then BulkSaveChanges.
+For a few hundreds of entities or less, the BatchSaveChanges offers better performance than BulkSaveChanges.

 However, the BulkSaveChanges is a more scalable method.
 So, it becomes faster than BatchSaveChanges when you start to save thousands of entities.